 For example if you wanted to understand from students how many of them use e-learning modules, you cannot do this in a cafeteria where all the students may not be taking online courses.
 It would have to be done in online forums or through video conferencing.

 Qualitative observational research focuses on getting multiple answers.
 There’s no right or wrong answer and hence the researcher must prod for every possible aspect towards the study.
 It is also imperative that the researcher motivates the participants to provide every variant of the answer that they think is right.

 An example would be in a sample research with a few participants to discuss a new mobile phone features, the researcher should push the respondents to talk about every feature they think is important or not or add something that is still only on the drawing board.

 This approach assumes that the whole is greater than the sum of all the parts.
 This means that every action or communication in a research study has to be accounted for as part of their culture or community.
 But.
-But if not careful, the researcher assumes every little thing to be relevant and that leds the researcher down the wrong path.
+But if not careful, the researcher assumes every little thing to be relevant and that leds the researcher down the wrong path with qualitative observation.

 A very good example of this is the use of plastic bags in a certain country.
 If a lot of the people are interviewed about their plastic usage and discuss how to reduce the usage, the usage would never reduce.

 Researchers must never lose focus of the fact that each study is different from another and equal importance and time and emotions must be devoted to each research.
 Researchers must also realize no matter what outcome of a study is required, the same amount of time has to be devoted to the research.